alessandrobave/B4C-Standard/README.md

 # B4C-Standard
-Description of B4C (BIM for construction) Standard
+Definition of B4C (BIM for construction) Standard